-When trials compress us, what is inside comes out of us.
+When trials compress us, what is inside of us comes out of us.
 When the Israelites experienced the pressures of the desert, grumbling and complaining came out of them.
-(Sometimes it’s the same with us!)
+(Unfortunately, sometimes it’s the same with us!)

 However, God is perfecting his worshippers.
 When we meditate upon the book of Job, we see a magnificent example of a mature worshipper, tested and refined in the trials of suffering.

 Job’s profound statement, “The LORD gave and the LORD has taken away; may the name of the LORD be praised” (Job 1:21), reveals that Job’s worship was not surface deep, but that God’s grace had refined him into a true and spiritual worshiper to the core.
 When Job was severely crushed and tested under extreme pressure, despite his heartache and confusion, praise and worship is what ultimately flowed out of him.

 When trials of fire and flood hit, God’s grace is always there to enable us to pour ourselves out in worship.